rrowniak/kulfon/README.md

 - Hard to imagine a platform that does not have a dedicated C compiler.
 Now you can use Kulfon there.
 - C compilers are trusted as they're with us since 1970.
 Let's take advantage of that.
 - We don't need to reivent the wheel by implementing heavy optimization techniques on assembly/machine level.
-- Instead of trusing your shiny new XYZ compiler that generates machine code directly, you can immediately understand what Kulfon compilier is doing by looking at C generated code.
+- Instead of trusing your shiny new XYZ compiler that generates machine code directly, you can immediately understand what Kulfon compiler is doing by looking at C generated code.
 Moreover, you can run your favorite static analysis tools against generated C code.
 - You can integrate Kulfon with existing C or C++ code base, there is no need to create a new project.
 Bring some fun and safety to your legacy stuff!
 - You're afraid that Kulfon is not what you're looking for?
-Remeber that a half-product is C code.
-If you start with Kulfon and (unlikely scenario) abandon it at some point, your efford doesn't need to be thrown away, the development might be continued on C codebase.
+Remember that a half-product is C code.
+If you start with Kulfon and (unlikely scenario) abandon it at some point, your effort doesn't need to be thrown away, the development might be continued on C codebase.

 ## Examples
 ### Hello world